asmallworldsite/pensio_api/README.md

 ## Reservations

-To create a fixed amount reservation (via the API call '/merchant/API/reservationOfFixedAmount') use the class method `PensioAPI::Reservation.of_fixed_amount`.
+To create a reservation (via the API call '/merchant/API/reservation') use the class method `PensioAPI::Reservation.create`.

 To capture an existing reservation, use `.capture`.
 Likewise to release it, use `.release`.